WWOOFING AT SCALES NATURE PARK

 You can sit inside or on their outside patio, and they often host live music and comedy nights!

 Then we check in to Pa’s Place & Beach Front Cottages (70 Red Point Road, Grand Manan, NB E5G 4J2), our accommodation for the next two nights.
 It’s further down the island, in Seal Cove.
-This place was founded in 1912, and guests can either stay in the 2-floor main building, or one of their private cabins.
+This place was founded in 1912 and guests can either stay in the 2-floor main building or one of their private cabins.

 Our cabin has two bedrooms, a fully equipped kitchen, living room, bathroom, and a porch with BBQ.
 Another bonus is the private Seal Cove sand beach, only a few foot steps away.

-It’s quieter than last night’s accommodation, as it’s further away from the main road, so later, all we can hear while falling asleep is the soothing sound of the ocean.
+It’s quieter than last night’s accommodation, as it’s further away from the main road.
+So later, all we can hear while falling asleep is the soothing sound of the ocean.

 The cabins from the outside, partial living room and kitchen at our cabin, and Seal Cove sand beach.
 The first two are photo courtesy of Pa’s Place & Beach Front Cottages.